-Terms: The County will finance all capital improvements financed through the issuance of debt for a period not to exceed the useful life of the project.
+Terms: All capital improvements financed through the issuance of debt shall be for a period not to exceed the useful life of the project.

 Capitalized Interest: Occasionally, certain financings may include the use of capitalized interest from the issuance date until the County has beneficial use and/or occupancy of the financed project.
 The County shall not fund (capitalize) interest beyond three years or a shorter period if further restricted by law.
 The County may apply, at its discretion, interest earnings to extend the term of capitalized interest but in no event beyond the term allowed by law.